minimaxir/simpleaichat/README.md

 AIChat(api_key="sk-...")
 ```

-And with that, you'll be thrust directly into a chat!
+And with that, you'll be thrust directly into an interactive chat!

 ![](docs/helloworld.png)